-First lets start with hydraulics and pneumatic definitions.
+First, let’s start with hydraulics and pneumatic definitions.

-Fluid mechanics is that branch of science which deals with the behavior of the fluids at rest as well as in motion.
+Fluid mechanics is that branch of science that deals with the behavior of the fluids at rest as well as in motion.
 Pneumatics is a branch of engineering that makes use of gas or pressurized air.

 Both hydraulics and pneumatics are the application of fluid power.
 In its fluid power applications, hydraulics is used for the generation, control, and transmission of power by the use of pressurized liquids.